Cloudify-PS/cloudify-rsm-plugin/README.md

     * Validating resources requirements
     * Running of execution only in case if resources requirements are met

-    Plugin needs blueprint(s) prepared in specific manner (described later) and provides set of ***workflows*** which are using blueprint(s) deployment(s) to execute given operation.
+    Plugin needs blueprint(s) prepared in specific manner (described later) and provides set of ***workflows***.
+They use blueprint(s) deployment(s) to execute given operation.
     Plugin also provides support for multitenancy (it can operate in scope of whole system or single tenant / project).

 * **Node types**

     Plugin exposes few node types describing resources in its *plugin.yaml* file.
     These node types have no interfaces assigned - thery are like interfaces in object-oriented programming languages.
-    You need to assign proper interfaces (from separate VIM / system / device plugin) to provide support for given operation execution (like: quota get and set, onjects list / usage calcluation).
+    You need to assign proper interfaces (from separate VIM / system / device plugin) to provide support for given operation execution (like: quota get and set, objects list / usage calcluation).
     It should be done in the blueprint.

 * **Blueprints**